shekharlab/mimb_onc_rgc/README.md

   * `iGraphBoost.py`: all functions associated with the iGraphBoost method.
   * `vignette.ipynb`: a sample walkthrough to illustrate how all figures in the chapter were generated.

+All datasets used in the chapter are available at https://drive.google.com/drive/folders/1AZJwImGoP1HTs7FwgDJIlgSrHitiuJpd?usp=sharing.

 Please contact salwan@berkeley.edu with any questions.